-Air and Marine: A Rich and Varied History of Service
+Air and Marine Operations: A Rich and Varied History of Service

 - The U.S. Customs and Border Protection, Office of Air and Marine (OAM) aircrews provided logistic support, personnel transport, conducted damage assessment and reconnaissance flights following Hurricane Sandy.